krzemienski/awesome-from-stars/README.md

 * [bentoml/OpenLLM](https://github.com/bentoml/OpenLLM): Run any open-source LLMs, such as DeepSeek and Llama, as OpenAI compatible API endpoint in the cloud.
 * [openMEDIADESK/openMEDIADESK](https://github.com/openMEDIADESK/openMEDIADESK): Web based image database, filesharing, photo, media hosting and video streaming platform in java
 * [openmediavault/openmediavault](https://github.com/openmediavault/openmediavault): openmediavault is the next generation network attached storage (NAS) solution based on Debian Linux.
 Thanks to the modular design of the framework it can be enhanced via plugins. openmediavault is primarily designed to be used in home environments or small home offices.
 * [calesthio/OpenMontage](https://github.com/calesthio/OpenMontage): World's first open-source, agentic video production system.
-12 pipelines, 52 tools, 500+ agent skills.
+12 production pipelines, 100+ tools, 700+ agent skill and production-knowledge files.
 Turn your AI coding assistant into a full video production studio.
 * [kyegomez/OpenMythos](https://github.com/kyegomez/OpenMythos): A theoretical reconstruction of the Claude Mythos architecture, built from first principles using the available research literature.
 * [openobserve/openobserve](https://github.com/openobserve/openobserve): Open source observability platform for logs, metrics, traces, frontend monitoring, pipelines and LLM observability.
 A sophisticated, simple and highly performant alternative to Datadog, Splunk, and Elasticsearch with 140x lower storage costs and single binary deployment.
 * [commaai/openpilot](https://github.com/commaai/openpilot): openpilot is an operating system for robotics.
 Currently, it upgrades the driver assistance system on 300+ supported cars.